top of page

 To achieve this, it was agreed to take the tough decision to close the smaller centres and commit to opening a large Refurbishment Centre in the Midlands capable of matching the output of Ipswich and sending up to 18 containers of tools a year.
 Despite the challenges of the COVID-19 pandemic, our truly heroic volunteers accepted the decision to close Penarth and Cowdenbeath and emptied their centres and handed them back to the landlords.
 Kenilworth closed, but reopened as an independent workshop under the leadership of St John's Church in Kenilworth.
 As of June 2021, the volunteers in Penarth have set up their own charity and are looking for premises to reopen as an independent workshop.

-2022 was an amazing year for TWAM as it saw the opening of the second major Refurbishment Centre alongside Ipswich.
+2022 was an amazing year for TWAM as it saw the opening of the second major Refurbishment Centre in Rugby.
 At 12,500 sq. ft, it is the largest centre TWAM has ever had.
 The centre was identified in December 2021.
 Its manager, who initially worked out of our Coventry site, joined us in March 2022, and we took possession of the building in August 2022.
 This prompted the closure of our small Coventry site with most of our volunteers transferring with us.
 Click to download the PDF of the 'journey of a building' which was a talk given by Mike Griffin our CEO at the Commissioning and Dedication service on 4th September 2022.

 In line with this significant growth, TWAM is expanding into new countries starting with Malawi and Tanzania in 2023.